grkworks/firebase-js-sdk/docs-devsite/ai.webgroundingchunk.md

 {% endcomment %}

 # WebGroundingChunk interface
-A grounding reference from the web.
+A grounding chunk from the web.

 <b>Signature:</b>